These Eggless Quinoa Croquettes are crispy on the outside, soft and cheesy on the inside! They’re a perfect side dish to any meal.

 - Add quinoa, parmesan, cumin, black pepper to the garlic and kale and mix well.
 Toss in the potatoes and mix thoroughly.
 Let it cool.

 - Divide the mixture into 9 equal portions.

 - Take a portion of mixture and shape by hand into a ball, and then flatten carefully.
 Place a piece of mozzarella in the center and mold the potato mixture into a log shape, folding the sides to enclose the filling.
 Place the croquette on a large platter and repeat the process until all of the croquettes have been formed.
 Cover the platter with plastic wrap and refrigerate for 2 hours.

-- Dip the croquettes into the beaten egg, then roll through bread crumbs.
+- Mix the milk, corn starch and salt in a bowl.
+Dip the croquettes into the milk mixture, then roll through bread crumbs.